wdicarlo/vim-notebook/README.md

  * Allows to select from available list of queries,actions and sessions
  * Store configuration variables in the file ~/.notebook/notebook.rc
  * Partial support for Patch annotation
- * Query entry's body is the text obtained by appling the query
+ * Query entry's body is the text obtained by applying the query
  * User created categories are stored in the config. file called notebook.rc
+ * Uses relative file references

 Installation